 - Have you been on a sightseeing tour of the city yet? - No, not yet.
-Do they arrange sightseeing tours here at the hotel? - Yes, there's a tour every afternoon leaving here at two o'clock. - Can I still make it? - No, I'm afraid you've just missed it.
+Do they arrange sightseeing tours here at the hotel? - Yes, there's a tour every afternoon leaving here at two o'clock. - Can I still make it? - - No, I'm afraid you've just missed it.
 It's five past two now. - Then I'll book a seat for tomorrow afternoon. - Do.
 I'm sure you'll find it very enjoyable.

 - What a great surprise!
-Mr. Bobrov, isn't it?
-Imagine meeting you here of all places! - Oh, good afternoon, Mr. Rama.
+Mr. Brown, isn't it?
+Imagine meeting you here of all places! - Oh, good afternoon, Mr. Smith.
 It's a small world, isn't it? - Have you been here long?
-Have you seen anything of the city? - Very little, business comes before pleasure, you know. - Then I'll be glad to take you round Delhi this weekend.
+Have you seen anything of the city? - Very little, business comes before pleasure, you know. - Then I'll be glad to take you round the city this weekend. - That's really kind of you.